 Here’s some data to back that up.
 The median average time spent reading an article is 37 seconds.
 That’s not very long at all as you can see.
 People are looking at it, scanning through it, and bouncing off for the most part, right?
 55% of all page views get less than 15 seconds of attention.
 Another stat, 43% of readers skim those blogs.
 And here is something that’s really important to B2B marketers, 60 to 70% of content churned out by B2B marketing departments sits unused.
 And the last one is a visitor who reads an article for three minutes returns twice as often as those who read it for one minute or less.

 The solution is content modeling.
-Your content needs to be structured for both users and machines.
+Your pieces of content need to be structured for both users and machines.
 When you model your content, it creates an intelligent customer experience that allows them to engage further.
 This is what takes somebody from one minute, to three minutes, to really engaging in your content.
-It also ensures that the essential aspects of your content are converted into machine readable assets or formats that improve the semantic understanding of that content.
+It also ensures that the essential aspects of your content are converted into machine-readable assets or formats that improve the semantic understanding of that content.

 What is content modeling?
-Well content modeling creates a representation of types of content, and their elements and attributes, and the interdependent relationships.
+“Content modeling creates a representation of types of content, and their elements and attributes, and the interdependent relationships.”
 This is from WordLift.
-And moving from building pages to creating structured data and structured content, this is what helps us create relationships between entities that matter, and this is from the word of the founder, Maria Silvia Sanna.
+“Moving from building pages to creating structured data and structured content, this is what helps us create relationships between entities that matter,” and this is from the word of the founder, Maria Silvia Sanna.

-Google has moved from strings to things, they're looking at entities, they're understanding the intent behind entities.
-And when we do this, we structure we data, and we structure our content, it allows the search engines to better understand and grasp what it is that we're talking about.
+Google has moved from strings to things; they’re looking at entities, they’re understanding the intent behind entities.
+When we do this, when we structure we data and we structure our content, it allows the search engines to better understand and grasp what it is that we’re talking about.
 When we model it, we create deeper relationships.
-When we do that, we give deeper insights to our audience that also can understand our concepts further, understand who we are and build trust with us.
+When we do that, we give deeper insights to our audience that also can understand our concepts further, understand who we are, and build trust with us.

 If we break this out, this is kind of an idea of what a piece of content would look like that is structured.
-So you have your piece of content here, and you've got different elements within that piece of content.
+You have your piece of content here, and you’ve got different elements within that piece of content.
 Each of those elements, again, has these connected attributes that help define and set the rules for the elements themselves.
-So if we looked at an article, you would have an article here.
-And you'd have the title of that article.
-And a title is required, you'd have a max limit of maybe 60 characters.
-And then we could also map that to the headline property.
-The same thing here with the author, it's required and it's a data type of text, we know that we need to have text for this author, and we can build out a schema mix in of author property.
+If we looked at an article, you would have an article here.
+You’d have the title of that article and a title is required; you’d have a max limit of maybe 60 characters.
+Then we could also map that to the headline property.
+The same thing here with the author, it’s required and it’s a data type of text.
+We know that we need to have text for this author, and we can build out a schema mix in of author property.
 The same thing for the featured image.
-This really helps align both the creative and the technical elements of creating content so that your authors and your editors have a format to work in that you know as a marketer is going to be translated into other types of meaning that help push that content even further.
+This really helps align both the creative and the technical elements of creating content so that your authors and your editors have a format to work in that you know as a marketer it is going to be translated into other types of meaning that help push that content even further.